jagoe/voice-modulator/README.md

 # Voice Modulator

-Little script to automate the process of hooking up the SoX stream to any recording software.
+Little script to automate the process of hooking up a SoX stream to any recording software.

 ## Requirements